mikeal/block-box/README.md

 way into CID in a seamless way because they arrive in the form of verificability improvements to the `multihash` address space.

+Note that ALL of these multihashes represent full verifiability of all the others.
+Since the order of the BLOCK data determines the data in the DIGESTS section a new DIGEST section can be produced from the BLOCKS section and verified, and the same is true of the HEADER.
+These are the sorts of properties we get with fully deterministic representations, because even when the BLOCKS section is a stream of blocks encoded in an indeterministic order the DIGESTS section produced from those blocks in that order are fully determinsitic.